DeFiEye/ETHShanghai-Chaineye/README.md

-# ETHShanghai-Cryptohunt
+# ETHShanghai-Chaineye

 This is a project for ETHShanghai Hackathon.
-Team Cryptohunt
+Team Chaineye

 Building a crypto token monitor (transfer, swap, etc.) app leveraging Chainbase API